Online casino businesses are on fire. So are their stocks.

 Flutter via FanDuel and DraftKings are the main movers

-They pointed to Flutter Entertainment buying FanDuel as examples, with Flutter stock (PDYPY) up 95%.
-And then there is DraftKings, with the stock – DKNG – up 231% in just three months.
-Both companies had years of experience in daily fantasy sports.
-In addition to experience, it gave them a fan base, a data bank of gamblers, and name recognition.
+They pointed to Flutter Entertainment buying FanDuel as an example, with Flutter stock (PDYPY) up 95%.
+And then there is DraftKings, with its stock — DKNG — up 231% in just three months.
+Both companies have had years of experience in daily fantasy sports.
+It gave them a fan base, a data bank of gamblers and name recognition.

 Flutter is not well known in the US, Sanchez pointed out, because it is a Brit stock.
-Shares in the US are sold over the counter, but their assets are recognizable.
-They include PokerStars, the No. 1 poker company in the world, Sky Bet, Paddy Power, Betfair, The Stars Group, and FOX Bet, as well as FanDuel.
-Sanchez believes FOX Bet, with its alliance to Fox Sports, will take off as the pandemic eases.
+Shares in the US are sold over the counter, but Flutter’s assets are recognizable.
+They include PokerStars, the No. 1 poker company in the world, Sky Bet, Paddy Power, Betfair, The Stars Group and Fox Bet, as well as FanDuel.
+Sanchez believes Fox Bet, with its alliance to Fox Sports, will take off as the pandemic eases.

-In the early online states, like New Jersey and Pennsylvania, FanDuel has more market share than DraftKings, Sanchez added.
-By all measures, Flutter, by way of FanDuel, is currently the US market leader, Sanchez noted.
+In the early online gambling states, like New Jersey and Pennsylvania, FanDuel has more market share than DraftKings, Sanchez said.
+By all measures, Flutter, by way of FanDuel, is currently the US market leader, he noted.

-But DraftKings’ merger with SBTech, giving it back-end control, combined with how vertically integrated it operates and its public offering in April, have given it a boost.
+But DraftKings’ merger with SBTech, giving it back-end control, combined with how vertically integrated its operations are and its public offering in April, have given it a boost.
 Flutter, on the other hand, has many third-party partners.
 Owning the content allows for better margins over time, said Sanchez.